usnistgov/MediScore/README.txt

       - Updated test cases to reflect above changes.
       - Moved the print buffer class to a separate file for use by other modules that may need parallelization.
       - Added displayScoredOnly to display scored images only.
+      - Added -1 to a list of thresholds to binarize everything to white.
     * Validator:
       - Sped up validator with pandas apply implementation.
       - Parallelization options and features added.